elaforge/karya/doc/INSTALL.md

 You can also install pandoc with cabal but it has a ridiculous number of dependencies.

+### stack way

+I don't use stack, but I added some basic support so hopefully this should work:

+    stack setup # install ghc
+    stack install alex happy c2hs cpphs
+    # Put ~/.local/bin in $PATH if stack warns you about that.
+    stack install --only-dependencies

+From here on, you will need to `export use_stack=t`.
+Then when you run `bin/mkmk` and `bin/mk`, it will use `stack path` to find where to get the stack-flavored ghc and packages.

+### nix way

+If you like nix, write me a nix expression.
+You could probably get this whole mess down to one command.

 ## 音, Im, Synth

 These are all names for the incomplete offline synthesizer.
 It requires a